 Greg has developed a strong national and international profile and regularly presents on educational change and leadership, school innovation and technology for learning.
 He was nominated to deliver the prestigious AW Jones Oration in 2011.
 In the same year, Greg was appointed to the Federal Government’s Digital Education Advisory Group.
 He is also the founding Chairman of CEnet (Catholic Education Network) – a not for profit company linking 745 schools across Australia on a robust virtual private network.

 Greg is Fellow of the Australian College of Educators, the Australian Council for Educational Leaders and the Australian Institute of Management.
 He received a Papal Knighthood in the Order of St Gregory the Great for his outstanding contribution to Catholic education.
 Greg was also named the most innovative educator in Australia by the Bulletin Magazine in its annual SMART 100 awards, nominated by esteemed educator, Hedley Beare.
+In 2017, he was awarded the Sir Harold Wyndham Medal for his contribution to the education of young people in NSW.

 |Qualifications||Committees and Roles|